victox85/Curso2025-2026-ODKG/HandsOn/Group01/selfAssessmentHandsOn4.md

 **The "queries.sparql" file:**

-- [X] SPARQL file with the queries to verify the data.
+- [X] Includes SPARQL queries to verify the correctness of the generated RDF data.